 Additional issuances of equity securities may result in dilution to our existing stockholders.
-Our Articles of Incorporation authorize the issuance of 30,000,000,000 shares of common stock.

 Our common stock is subject to the "penny stock" rules of the SEC.

 Our common stock is subject to the "penny stock" rules of the SEC and the trading market in our securities is limited, which makes transactions in our stock cumbersome and may reduce the value of an investment in our stock.